rx-angular/rx-angular/libs/isr/README.md

 @NgModule({
   imports: [
-    ...IsrModule.forRoot(), // <-- Use it in module imports
+    IsrModule.forRoot(), // <-- Use it in module imports
   ],
 })
 export class AppServerModule {}